 - the type, size and location of the cancer

 - your general health

-- any medicines you are taking (these can affect the amount of bleeding and the healing time)
+- any medicines you are taking (these may increase the risk of bleeding after surgery or delay healing)

 - whether the cancer has spread to other parts of your body.

-If the biopsy has removed all the cancer (see skin biopsy), you may not need any further treatment.
-Many of the treatments described in this section are suitable for sunspots as well as skin cancers.
+If the excision biopsy removed all the cancer, you may not need any further treatment.

-The doctor uses a local anaesthetic to numb the affected area, then cuts out the skin cancer and some nearby normal-looking tissue (margin) before closing the wound with stitches.
-A pathologist checks the margin to make sure the cancer has been completely removed.
+The doctor will inject a local anaesthetic to numb the affected area, then cut out the skin cancer and some nearby normal-looking tissue (margin).
+A pathologist checks the margin for cancer cells to make sure the cancer has been completely removed.
 The results will be available in about a week.
-If cancer cells are found in the margin, further surgery may be required.
+If cancer cells are found at the margin, you may need further surgery or radiation therapy.

 Repairing the wound